kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

 ### Changes to the Istio integration in 1.17

 In Gloo Edge 1.17, a new auto-mTLS feature was introduced that simplifies the integration with Istio service meshes.
-The auto-mTLS feature automatically injects mTLS configuration into Previously, the Upstream that represents the service in the mesh needed to be manually configured for mTLS communication.
-This step is not required anymore as Gloo Edge automatically
+The auto-mTLS feature automatically injects mTLS configuration into all Upstream resources in your cluster.
+Without auto-mTLS, every Upstream must be updated manually to add the mTLS configuration.

 ## Set up an Istio service mesh